madvic2019/Raspberry-Photo-Frame/examples/readme.txt

-Image files with GPS information as examples
+Image files with and without GPS information as examples